bookofproofs/bookofproofs.github.io/_sources/history/19th-century/neumann-carl.md

 * Carl's siblings were Franz Ernst Christian Neumann (1834-1918), Friedrich Julius Neumann (1835-1910), and Luise Neumann (1837-1934).
 * Let us note at this point that Franz Ernst Christian Neumann became a pathologist and director of the Pathological Institute at Königsberg, and Friedrich Julius Neumann became an economist, holding professorships in Königsberg, Basel, Freiburg and Tübingen.
 * Luise Neumann became a painter creating landscapes and portraits, as well as interiors of cultural and historical buildings in Königsberg.
-* Carl received his school education, both primary and secondary, in the city of Königsberg where his father was the Professor of Physics at the University.
 * His secondary education was at the Altstadt Gymnasium which, when he began his studies, was situated in the street Danziger Keller near Königsberg Castle but, after a period in temporary accommodation, the school moved to a new building in Altstädtischer Kirchplatz in which Carl completed his schooling.
-* His two younger brothers, Friedrich Julius Neumann and Franz Ernst Christian, also attended this school.
 * Neumann entered the University of Königsberg where he became close friends with two of his teachers, Otto Hesse and Friedrich Julius Richelot (1808-1875).
 * Richelot had been a student of Carl Jacobi and taught at the University of Königsberg from 1831, becoming a full professor in 1844.
 * After graduating with a qualification to teach mathematics in secondary schools, Neumann continued to study at Königsberg for his doctorate which was awarded in 1855 for his thesis De problemate quodam mechanico, quod ad primum integralium ultraellipticorum classem revocatur Ⓣ(On a problem in mechanics, whose integral is called ultraelliptical).